 NATIVE FILMMAKER FELLOWSHIP

-The Native Filmmaker Fellowship offers four filmmakers the opportunity to attend the Big Sky Documentary Film Festival, DocShop filmmaker's forum, and a private seminar with leaders in the Indigenous filmmaking community.
+The Native Filmmaker Fellowship offers four filmmakers the opportunity to attend the Big Sky Documentary Film Festival, DocShop filmmaker's forum, and a private seminar with leaders in the Indigenous filmmaking community and the film industry at large.
 The program will be open to American Indian, Alaska Native and Hawaiian Native applicants from around the country, fellows will be selected and announced in early December.
-Fellows will receive the following:
+Fellows will receive:

 - A cash stipend for meals and incidentals